learning-zone/css-basics/README.md

 * inline style usually wins then ID then class value (or pseudo-class or attribute selector), universal selector (*) has no specificity.

-#### Q. What is selector specificity (selector importance) and how it works?
-How do u calculate specificity?
 ID selectors have a higher specificity than attribute selectors.

 ```css